nandan369/Hello_World/README.md

 # Hello_World
-This is my first repository.
+This is my 1st repository.
 It may contain needful information.
+My strength is my self confidence.
+I am optimistic.